slandath/slandath.github.io/README.md

-This repo is for my personal website using Github Pages.
+This repo is for my personal website using Jekyll and Github Pages.